MtnViewJohn/DrawBoy/README.md

 # DESCRIPTION

-**drawboy** is a tool for driving an AVL CompuDobby III loom from a terminal interface.
-The picks in the specified draft file are sent to the loom over a serial interface as the user treadles the draft.
+**drawboy** is a tool for driving an AVL Compu-Dobby I, II, III, or IV loom from a terminal interface.
+The picks in the specified draft file are sent to the loom over a serial or ethernet interface as the user treadles the draft.
 In addition to responding to treadle events from the loom, **drawboy** is interactive and responds to a number of commands: reversing weaving direction, tabby mode vs. lift-plan mode, changing the current pick, and changing the set of picks to be woven.
 The up and down arrow keys can also be used to quickly change to adjacent picks.